 In Luther's view, a person seeking absolution should be very careful about any doubt that God has forgiven his sins; however, if he is forced to abide by another man's judgment, he must be certain that his belief in his forgiveness is not based on the word of a bishop or priest.
 It must be based on the word of Christ, who never lies.
-It was Christ who said, "I will give you the keys of the kingdom of heaven; whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven" (Matthew 16:19).
-The faith that comes from this word is what inspires peace because the priest grants absolution only according to the word of Christ.
-All those who seek peace in some another way, for example, by way of public recognition or even by obtaining a million pardons from the pope himself, are testing God, and they will not know inner peace until they believe in the promise of the one who said, "Whatever you loose on earth will be loosed in heaven."

-2 Fayez Fares, "Martin Luther: A Reformation's Spark that lit Thinking and History," Huda Magazine, 762, no. 73 (December 1983):24.
+&lt;sup>23Fayez Fares, "Martin Luther: A Reformation's Spark that lit Thinking and History," Huda Magazine, 762, no. 73 (December 1983):24.